kfickle/PIP-DES/README.md

 #### Node Installation Tips

 **1.** After agreeing to the licensing agreement, the installer will prompt you to select the installation location.
- <br> -> Leave the default location, unless you have a specific need to install it somewhere else.
+ <br> -> Leave this as the default location, unless you have a specific need to install the program elsewhere.

 **2** The install wizard will allow you to select components to include or remove from the installation.
   <br> -> Again, unless you have a specific need, accept the defaults.